Xonshiz/comic-dl/docs/index.md

 ## Installation
 After installing and setting up all the dependencies in your Operating System, you're good to go and use this script.
 The instructions for all the OS would remain same.
 Download [`THIS REPOSITORY`](https://github.com/Xonshiz/comic-dl/archive/master.zip) and put it somewhere in your system.
-Move over the `comic_dl` folder.
+Move over to the `comic_dl` folder.

 **Windows users**, it's better to not place it places where it requires administrator privileges.
 Good example would be `C:\Windows`.
 This goes for both, the Python script and the windows binary file (.exe).